common-fate/docs-archive/docs/granted/usage/profile-registry.md

 This will loop over the repositories associated with your Profile Registry and will pull the latest changes from the remote origin, performing a sync operation.

 :::info
-When using AWS CLI with `granted credential-process` you will not be notified of failed Profile Registry syncs.
-This occurs as AWS expects specific JSON STDOUT when configured with sourcing credentials with an external process.
-In that case, you can run `assume` or `granted registry sync` to view the issue.
-Add verbose flag like `assume --verbose` to view the debug logs.
+When using AWS CLI with `granted credential-process` you will not be able to add user specific keys through STDIO.
+Instead the syncing will fail.
+This occurs as AWS expects only specific JSON STDOUT when configured with sourcing credentials with an external process.
+You cannot ask user to enter required keys.
+You should run `granted registry sync` to enter the required keys.
 :::info

 ## Removing a Profile Registry